• Skip to primary navigation

 A Bedlington Terrier is a small dog.
 At 15-17.5 inches tall, your pal’s head will reach about your knee.

-They only weigh between 17 to 23 pounds, so Bedlington Terriers are skinny with a springy gait.
+They only weigh between 17 and 23 pounds, so Bedlington Terriers are skinny with a springy gait.
 They have an arched back and natural racing tendency like a Whippet.

-Bedlington Terriers have medium-length, curly fur with a mixture of hard and soft hairs, making this breed an ideal partner for snuggling on the couch.
+Bedlington Terriers have medium-length, curly fur with a mixture of hard and soft hairs, making them ideal partners for snuggling on the couch.
+They’re often mistaken for poodles.

-They have a long, pear-shaped snout with floppy, fuzzy ears that you’ll immediately fall in love with.
+They have long, pear-shaped snouts and floppy, fuzzy ears, and you’ll immediately fall in love with them.

 Bedlington Terriers are relatively social and adapt well to new people.